 You can get the code for the Angular client app here: https://github.com/CMSgov/bluebutton-sample-client-angular

-Installing the application on your own desktop is a quick and easy process and is well documented in the README.md file.
+Installing the application on your own desktop is a quick and easy process that is well documented in the README.md file.

-For the purposes of this article I am installing the application on a MacBook Pro running a current version of MacOS.
-We will therefore be using a unix-style shell for terminal access.
+For this post, we assume you are installing the application on a MacBook Pro running a current version of MacOS.
+Therefore, we will be using a unix-style shell for terminal access.

 Here are the steps to go through to install this application on MacOS.
-In this post we are assuming you are comfortable with working in a terminal session on a Linux Server or your Mac.
+For this post, we assume you are comfortable with working in a terminal session on a Linux Server or your Mac.